Preparing for Your First Hearing Test: What You Need to Know

 Your appointment will begin with a short consultation.
 This is the time to discuss your current health and medical history and bring up any specific concerns you may have.

 Next, the audiologist will check your ear canal.
-Something as simple as a buildup of earwax might be causing your problems.
+Something as simple as a buildup of wax might be causing your problems.
 If necessary, they can remove this for you.
-It’s important to have clear earways for your hearing loss test and take note of any visible structural issues.
+It’s important to have clear earways for your test for hearing loss and take note of any visible structural issues.

 When it’s time to test your hearing, your audiologist will guide you through the process.
 Three tests are the foundation of any evaluation: a diagnostic audiological evaluation, a speech reception threshold test, and tympanometry.
 Your specialist will also check your acoustic reflex thresholds or how your inner ear muscles respond to loud noises.